Columbia Business School 2014 – Under Construction

 Author: Greg Blotnick

-Greg Blotnick is currently a long/short equity analyst at a private investment firm, covering consumer, TMT and industrial stocks.
-Greg Blotnick has spent his entire career in the asset management industry and served as a fundamental analyst for former multi-billion dollar hedge funds.
-Greg's experience spans multiple investment strategies including long/short equity, credit, event-driven and capital structure arbitrage.
+Greg Blotnick is currently a long/short equity analyst at a private investment firm and covers the Consumer sector.
 Blotnick holds an MBA from Columbia Business School and a B.S. in Finance from Lehigh University, and is a CFA Charterholder.
-He can be reached at email@example.com.

 Opinion: Investors are dumping hedge funds just when they’re needed most – Greg Blotnick